 On behalf of the management team and all staff of Uganda Electricity Distribution Company Limited (UEDCL), I welcome you to our social website.

-Following the unbundling of UEB in 2001 as part of the energy sector reforms that resulted into three successor companies, UEDCL is among the companies that were created and it has steadily continued to achieve its mandate including:-monitoring of the Lease and Assignment Agreement (LAA) with Umeme Ltd concession as part of government strategy to attract private capital in the sector, operate a commercially viable high quality creosote wood pole plant, construction of distribution line extension for special government projects and electricity distribution in 8 service territories especially in the rural areas under a management contract with the Rural Electrification Agency (REA).
+Following the unbundling of UEB in 2001 as part of the energy sector reforms that resulted into three successor companies, UEDCL is among the companies that were created and it has steadily continued to achieve its mandate including:- monitoring of the Lease and Assignment Agreement (LAA) with Umeme Ltd concession as part of government strategy to attract private capital in the energy sector, operate a commercially viable high quality creosote wood pole plant, construction of distribution line extension for special government projects and electricity distribution in 9 service territories especially in the rural areas which are not concession to private operators.

 Under the authority as vested under the concession agreement, UEDCL has executed its mandate as per the LAA of inspecting the leased distribution assets and monitoring the investment done by Umeme Ltd in order to keep the distribution network in a better state that has enabled stable and quality power availability.